-The study region is northern Norway, which is populated by 486 450 (2019) inhabitants.10 The Northern Norway Regional Health Authority operates all 11 hospitals in the region.
-The UNN is the regional referral center, a teaching hospital affiliated with UiT The Arctic University of Norway, and a local hospital for 132 595 inhabitants in Troms County.
-All hospitals have immediate 24/7 access to computed tomography and computed tomography angiography (CTA).
+The study region is northern Norway, which is populated by 486,450 (2019) inhabitants10.
+The Northern Norway Regional Health Authority operates all the 11 hospitals in the region.
+The UNN is the regional referral center, a teaching hospital affiliated with UiT the Arctic University of Norway, and a local hospital for 132,595 inhabitants in Troms county.
+All hospitals have immediate 24/7 access to computed tomography (CT) and CT angiography (CTA).

-The hospitals are linked through a joint electronic health record (EHR) and picture archiving and communication system.
+The hospitals are linked through a joint electronic health record (EHR) and picture archiving and communication system (PACS).
 This ensures real-time access to all clinical and imaging data.
-Neurosurgeons and radiologists at the UNN also have immediate access to the EHR and the picture archiving and communication system at home.
-This supports joint decision mak-